Sage-Bionetworks/data_curator-infra/README.md

 Edit `cdk/docker_fargate/docker_fargate_stack.py` as desired to set parameters like number of containers, CPU, memory, and to set up auto-scaling.

 Push the changes to your repo'.
 This will initiate the workflow and deploy the application.

+## Testing
+As a pre-deployment step we syntatically validate our sceptre and cloudformation yaml files with [pre-commit](https://pre-commit.com).

+Please install pre-commit, once installed the file validations will automatically run on every commit.
+Alternatively you can manually execute the validations by running `pre-commit run --all-files`.
+Please install pre-commit, once installed the file validations will automatically run on every commit.